-There are additional DESIGN RECIPEs for class hierarchies such as classes with containment, unions, or self-referential data.
-They include an expanded guidance on how to design the template, specifically by including the methods for which at least the stubs have been already defined.
+There are additional DESIGN RECIPES for class hierarchies such as classes with containment, unions, or self-referential data.
+They include an expanded guide on how to design the template, specifically by including the methods for which at least the stubs have been already defined.

 One additional step that applies to the design of all methods is the use of a wish list.
-If a method seems to be too complex, or it contains a task that is best performed by another class, the DESIGN RECIPE instructs students to make a wish list of methods they may need.
+If a method seems to be too complex, or it contains a task that is best performed by another class, the DESIGN RECIPE instructs students to make a wish list of the methods they may need.
 It is sufficient to write down the purpose statement and the header for a method in the wish list - the rest of the work can be delayed till later.
-The Chain of Responsibility design pattern is practiced early on.
+The Chain of Responsibility design pattern is introduced and practiced early on.

-Students design methods to traverse binary trees, to sort lists of objects, to analyze polution in a river system, to produce lists of only those objects that satisfy some constraint, and many others.
+Students design methods to traverse binary trees, to sort lists of objects, to analyze pollution in a river system, to produce lists of only those objects that satisfy some constraint, and many others.
 We also provide a pedagogical library for the design of interactive graphics such as an animated game, where the program processes key events and responds to timer ticks.
-The methods for drawing images produce true and are the only methods that generate side-effects.
-The events are handled by the methods onKey(String ke) and onTick() which produce a new scene in the game world.
+The methods for drawing images produce new images that become the new scene in the game world.
+Similarly, the events are handled by methods on-Key(String ke) and onTick() which produce new scenes in the game world.